 A flamboyant and fiercely competitive British triple jumper whose rivalry with Jonathan Edwards defined a golden era for the event.

-Phillips Idowu brought a theatrical edge to the sandpit, instantly recognizable by his dyed red hair, diamond studs, and intense focus.
-The London-born athlete announced himself by dethroning the legendary Jonathan Edwards at the 2002 Commonwealth Games, a symbolic passing of the torch.
-His career was a rollercoaster of supreme highs, like his dominant World Championship gold in Berlin 2009, and agonizing near-misses, most notably the Olympic silver in Beijing 2008.
-Idowu's technical prowess, particularly in the hop phase, was matched by a mercurial personality that often clashed with the sport's establishment.
-His battles, both on the track and with the British athletics federation, captivated fans, ensuring that when he retired, the triple jump scene lost not just a champion, but a compelling character.
+Phillips Idowu dethroned Jonathan Edwards at the 2002 Commonwealth Games, a symbolic passing of the torch in British triple jumping.
+Born in London in 1978, he brought a theatrical edge to the sandpit with dyed red hair, diamond studs, and intense focus.
+His career mixed supreme highs, like his dominant World Championship gold in Berlin 2009, and agonizing near-misses, most notably the Olympic silver in Beijing 2008.
+Idowu's technical prowess in the hop phase was matched by a mercurial personality that often clashed with the sport's establishment.
+His battles on the track and with the British athletics federation ensured the triple jump scene lost not just a champion, but a compelling character.

 1965–1980